 What To Clean After You Have Been Sick.

-If you have kids, they’re probably going to get sick this year there’s no way around it primarily because they go to school and things get passed around.
-So the whole family needs to practice good handwashing skills and tell kids do not put your fingers in the eyes, nose, or mouth at all.
-If you do make sure, they’re clean first and wash them after you do.
+If you have kids, they will get sick this year because they go to school and things get passed around.
+So the whole family needs to practice good hand washing skills.
+Teach kids do not put fingers in the eyes, nose, or mouth at all.
+If they do make sure they’re clean first and wash them after you do.

 I like to keep these things in my house this time year.